AnirudhArrepu/PACGBI-Tool-Dev/README.md

 ---
 ## Repo Structure
 Papers - Refernce Paper
-Tool - The files containing the helper classes used in the pipeline. cobal-test - Contains the test files on which the model was evaluated
+Tool - The files containing the helper classes used in the pipeline
+cobal-test - Contains the test files on which the model was evaluated

 ## Getting Started